 NPDES: Projects 1 acre or more

 The District, in conjunction with PADEP, administers the Nonpoint Discharge Elimination System (NPDES) Permitting Program for stormwater discharges associated with construction activities.
-Projects that generate earth disturbances greater than or equal to 1 acre are required to obtain a NPDES Permit.
+Projects that generate earth disturbances greater than or equal to 1 acre are required to obtain a PAG-02 NPDES Permit.
+For projects from 1 acre up to 5 acres may apply for the PAG-01 program.
 Sites discharging to a High Quality (HQ) or Exceptional Value (EV) watershed require an Individual NPDES Permit.

 The cutting and removal of trees for sale requires an Erosion and Sediment Control plan for minimizing accelerated erosion and sediment pollution that can result from earth disturbance activities.
 Any timber harvesting project that disturbs 25 acres or more (including the haul road, skid trails, landing areas, etc.) is required to obtain an Erosion and Sediment Control Permit (ESCP).